Boskovii/boskovii.github.io/_projects/3_project.md

 **ME3017: System Dynamics**
 *Instructor: Prof. Shreyas Kousik* | Jan 2025 – May 2025

-I developed a nonlinear dynamic model of the coupled hip–knee system to analyze how joint torques produce realistic sagittal-plane leg motion.
+I developed a nonlinear dynamic model of the coupled hip-knee-ankle system to analyze how applied joint torques produce leg motion in the sagittal plane.
 The project involved deriving the governing equations for a double pendulum with torsional springs and dampers, parameterizing the model using anthropometric data, linearizing the system around equilibrium, and comparing nonlinear vs. linear predictions for real movement tasks.

 <div class="row">
     <div class="col-sm-8 mt-3 mt-md-0" style="max-width: 650px; margin: 0 auto;">